Morocco is one of those countries that I find myself forever dreaming of revisiting.

 If you’re travelling on a tight budget, there are plenty of free activities to keep you busy in Morocco.

-One of my favourite things to do in the country is wander around the medinas on foot.
-These bustling markets are full of character and so fascinating to wander around, even if you do have to put up with frequent hustlers and touts.
+One of my favourite things to do in the country is simply wander around the medinas on foot.
+These bustling markets are full of character and so fascinating to explore, even if you do have to put up with the hustlers and touts.
 Banter back with them, sample some of the free mint tea that’s on offer in their stalls, and don’t take anything too seriously: it’s all part of the fun of travel in Morocco!